Department Chair: Elaine Rutherford

 262 Digital Video I. (4)

 A practical and theoretical introduction to digital video as an art form and a means of communication.
-Production includes writing, shooting, lighting and sound recording, while post-production involves editing image and sound on the Macintosh computer, and distribution in formats of tape, DVD, video installation and the Internet.
+Production includes writing, shooting, lighting and sound recording, while post-production involves editing and distribution on tape, DVD, and the Internet.
 Fall and Spring.

 271 Individual Learning Project.
 (1-4)